MaterializeInc/materialize/doc/user/content/administration/billing.md

 The cluster size for a workload will depend on the workload's compute and storage requirements.
-To help users select the correct cluster size for their workload, Materialize uses cluster size names that are based on the compute credit, specifically, "centicredits" or `cc` (1/100th of a compute credit).
+To help users select the correct cluster size for their workload, Materialize uses cluster size names that are based on the compute credit spend, specifically, "centicredits" or `cc` (1/100th of a compute credit).
 For example, the `25cc` cluster size is equivalent to 0.25 compute credits/hour; the `200cc` cluster size is equivalent to 2 compute credits/hour.
 Larger clusters can process data faster and handle larger data volumes.